Jimk72/Icarus-Mod-Manager-Beta/README.md

 # Icarus Mod Manager 2.0

+12/30/23 Ver 2.0.5

+Added new Syntax Highlighter for the Editor page.

+Added ability to search in the editor.

+Added new page for viewing original json when in the editor.

 12/10/23 Ver 2.0.4

 Minor bug fix with UI

 Added sort to mods download page when clicking on column headers.

 11/7/23 Beta Ver 2.0.0